-No matter where they are sold, these plans must also include all of the Affordable Care Act’s consumer protections and benefits, such as1:
+These plans include all of the Affordable Care Act’s consumer protections and benefits including:

-- Items and services in the 10 essential health benefits categories
+- Coverage for healthcare services in the 10 essential health benefits categories

 - No-cost preventive care – certain preventive care screenings, tests and services at no additional cost beyond your premium